JMGarCas/Squareton-Blender/README.md

 This is a group project I did for the subject Graphic Modeling and Visualization, it consisted on using Blender to create an animation.
 I am going to display here only the models I had worked on.

+## Final Result

+[This is the final result](https://github.com/JMGarCas/Squareton-Blender/assets/73229121/4d42792b-cac6-4a66-9780-ce5b3287a570).
+To avoid any copyright issues, I have decided to mute all sounds.
 ## Models
 - Church
 - Bar (Partially)